best walks in the peak district

 Starting Point: Cutthroat Bridge Layby

-Considered one of the best family-friendly walks in the Peak District, the classic Ladybower Reservoir walk circles the water at ground level.
-This route is great because it’s a well-surfaced path accessible for prams, wheelchairs, cyclists, and walkers of all ages and capabilities.
+One of the best family-friendly walks in the Peak District, the classic Ladybower Reservoir walk circles the water at ground level.
+Its accessible path allows for pushchairs, wheelchairs, and cyclists.

 9. B29' Overexposed' Crash Site Walk